+This observation is qualitatively consistent with the statement made in \citet{Shen2018} that LB needs about twice the spatial resolution of a pseudo-spectral simulation to achieve similar accuracy in turbulent flows.

-Concerning the magnetic energy spectrum, it is found that the results from both simulations perfectly match, reflecting the fact that BGK collision operator adopted for the magnetic scheme does not add numerical dissipation (as compared to the pseudo-spectral simulation).
-It should also be noted that, while the maximum wave-number is limited to $k_\mathrm{max}=N/3$ (due to the 2/3 rule for de-aliasing) in pseudo-spectral simulations, the range of resolved scales reaches the Nyquist cut-off $k_\mathrm{max}=N/2$ in LB simulations.
-A particular attention is now paid to the wavenumber-by-wavenumber energy budget of the MHD equations.
-Starting from \eqref{eq:NSE_Mtensor} and~\eqref{eq:Hall_MHD}, the (total) energy flux across wavenumber $k$ can be identified as
+Concerning the magnetic energy spectrum, the results from both simulations perfectly match, reflecting the fact that {the} BGK collision operator adopted for the magnetic scheme does not add numerical dissipation (as compared to the pseudo-spectral simulation).
+It should also be noted that, while the maximum wave-number is $k_\mathrm{max}=N/3$ (due to the 2/3 rule for de-aliasing) in pseudo-spectral simulations, the range of resolved scales reaches the Nyquist cut-off $k_\mathrm{max}=N/2$ in LB simulations.
+Particular attention is now paid to the wavenumber-by-wavenumber energy budget of the MHD equations.
+Starting from \eqref{eq:NSE_Mtensor} and~\eqref{eq:Hall_MHD}, the (total) energy flux across wavenumber $k$ can be {defined} as

 whereas the (total) dissipation in the range $[0,k[$ is given by

 where $\mathcal{F}(\cdot)$ means the Fourier transform and $^*$ is the complex conjugate.
 The wavenumber-by-wavenumber energy budget then writes